Barry-Greaves/machine-learning/README.md

 For all paragraph content, I used Roboto Mono from Google fonts.
 This is a monospaced font, the same stlye which is used in all code editors and felt like the appropriate choice for this project.
 It contrasts the headers nicely and is easy on the eye.

 <hr>

 ## User Stories

+### User 1

+User 1 is a music producer who has just purchased their first piece of hardware and is struggling to get to grips with it.
+They have invested heavily in the equipment but cannot use it to it's full potential due to a lack of knowledge and experience.
+They are searching the internet for good tips and tricks to point them in the right direction.

+User 1 will land on the website and immediately be given a run down of what Machine Learning has to offer and how they can learn to use their equipment on the website.
+In the hardware tutorials section they can find the courses available for their instument.
+After reading the course description, they can sign up through the contact page.

+### User 2

+User 2 is an experienced music producer who is wants to elevate their productions by learning how to mix and master.

+User 2 can will find this course listed on the home page, they can then jump into the course description page where they can read a detailed descrption of what they can expect to learn on the course.
+After reading this the different pricing plans are listed on the same page and they will be prompted to contact Machine Learning to sign up to the course or message the company if they want some more information before signing up.

+### User 3

+User 3 is just beginning their journey into music production and is looking for tutorials to help them learn the basics.
+They do not have a budget to spend but are eager to learn.

+User 3 can explore the latest tutorials section where they find all of the free content available on the website.
+They can can then explore the paid courses section where they can sign up to a free 7 day trial.
+This will allow them to experience the paid content on the website for a short period and they can decide if it is worth saving up for in the future.

 <hr>